 Coca-Cola, a globally recognized leader in the beverage industry, became a Keeneland sponsor in 2003.
 Keeneland proudly serves Coca-Cola products.

-Coolmore Stud is based in Ireland and has farms in Australia and Versailles, Ky.
-The world's largest Thoroughbred breeding operation, Coolmore in 1998 began sponsoring the Lexington Stakes (G3) for 3-year-olds during the Spring Meet.
+Coolmore is based in Ireland and also has farms in Australia and Versailles, Ky.
+The world's largest Thoroughbred breeding operation, Coolmore began its partnership with Keeneland in 1998 and currently sponsors the Jenny Wiley (G1) during the Spring Meet.

 Darley is a global Thoroughbred entity with farms in England, Japan, Australia and Lexington.
 Darley maintains close ties to Central Kentucky via its involvement in numerous community and industry programs, including the Darley Flying Start program developed to encourage careers in the horse racing industry.
 Darley began sponsoring the Alcibiades, a race for 2-year-old fillies during the Fall Meet, in 2003.
 The Darley Alcibiades is part of the Breeders’ Cup Challenge, and the winner qualifies to the Breeders’ Cup Juvenile Fillies (G1).